aasimahmad/WikiFind/README.md

 # WikiFind
-🌎 WikiFind is a PWA is a search engine like Google.
-Powered by Wikipedia.
+🌎 WikiFind is a search engine like Google which is powered by Wikipedia.

 ### Live Demo: https://wikifind-app.netlify.app